Agile Release Train (ART)

 Solution Management has content authority for the Solution Backlog.
 They work with customers to understand their needs, prioritize Capabilities, create the Solution vision and roadmap, define requirements, and guide work through the Solution Kanban.

-The Spanning Palette contains various roles and artifacts that may be applicable to a specific team, program, large solution, or portfolio context.
-A key element of SAFe’s flexibility and configurability, the spanning palette permits organizations to apply only the elements needed for their configuration.
+The Spanning Palette contains various roles and artifacts that may apply to a specific team, program, large solution, or portfolio context.

-A Supplier is an internal or external organization that develops and delivers components, subsystems, or services that help Solution Trains provide Solutions to their Customers.
+A Supplier is an internal or external organization that develops and delivers components, subsystems, or services that help Solution Trains and Agile Release Trains provide Solutions to their Customers.

 The System Demo is a significant event that provides an integrated view of new Features for the most recent Iteration delivered by all the teams in the Agile Release Train (ART).
 Each demo gives ART stakeholders an objective measure of progress during a Program Increment (PI).